 4. How do odds work in basketball?

 Odds in most sports betting come in three formats: American odds, fractional odds, and decimal odds.
-American odds are used mostly in the US and some parts of Canada and are presented as whole numbers.
-These are mostly popular in American football.
-While fractional odds come in fractions like 10/1, 5/7, etc, and decimal odds in decimals such as 2.0, 1.85, etc.
+American odds are used mostly in the US and some parts of Canada, and are presented as whole numbers.
+These are most popular in football.
+Fractional odds come in fractions, like 10/1, 5/7, and decimal odds in decimals such as 2.0, 1.85, etc.

 - Fractional odds – the favorite is represented by the top number being smaller than the bottom number on either side of the fraction, and vice versa for the underdog.

 Over/under basketball bets are another simple betting market.
-Here punters simply bet on whether the total score of the game will be over or under certain points set by the bookmaker.
+Here, punters simply bet on whether the total score of the game will be over or under certain points set by the bookmaker.
 For instance, let’s say the Los Angeles Clippers are playing the Brooklyn Nets and the bookie sets a total of 190.5.
-If the total score is 191 points or more, then the over wins, but if it is lower than 190.5 then the under wins.
-Sometimes a sportsbook casino might present the odds with the (-) and (+) signs to present the probability of the teams, how much you need to wager, and how much to expect in return.
+If the total score is 191 points or more, the over wins, but if it is lower than 190.5, the under wins.
+Sometimes a sportsbook might present the odds with the (-) and (+) signs to present the probability of the teams, how much you need to wager, and how much to expect in return.

-Reading basketball betting lines is simpler than it looks.
-In definition, a betting line is a betting market where teams are handicapped by setting a margin to make the contest 50/50.
-There are many betting lines that you will find in basketball including the ones we have already discussed—spread betting, moneylines, and totals.
-All you need to do is read through them and find the ones that you are most comfortable with using.
-Knowing the different types of bets available will help you know when a bet is good and has value in the market when you bet on basketball games.
-As you can see, there is more to it than simply betting on who you think will win the game.
+Reading basketball betting lines is easier than it looks.
+By definition, a betting line is a betting market where teams are handicapped by setting a margin to make the contest 50/50.
+There are many betting lines in basketball, including those we have already discussed — spread betting, moneylines, and totals.
+All you need to do is read through them and find the ones you’re most comfortable using.
+The first thing any punter needs to do is get a clear understanding of how these different bets work, because as you now know, there is more to it than simply betting on who you think will win the game.